 We recognise the contribution that ex-offenders can make as employees and volunteers and welcome applications from them.
-A person's criminal record will not, in itself, debar that person from being appointed to this post.
+A person's criminal record will not in itself, prevent a person from being appointed to this post.
 Any information given will be treated in the strictest confidence.
-Suitable applicants will not be refused posts because of offences which are not relevant to, and do not place them at, or make them a risk in, the role for which they are applying.
+Suitable applicants will not be refused posts because of offences which are not relevant to, and do not place them at or make them a risk in, the role for which they are applying.

-All cases will be examined on an individual basis, taking the following into consideration:
+All cases will be examined on an individual basis and we will take the following into consideration:

-- Whether the conviction is relevant to the position applied for - The seriousness of any offence revealed - The age of the applicant at the time of the offence(s) - The length of time since the offence(s) occurred - Whether the applicant has a pattern of offending behaviour - The circumstances surrounding the offence(s), and the explanation(s) offered by the person concerned - Whether the applicant's circumstances have changed since the offending behaviour
+- whether the caution or conviction is relevant to the position applied for - the seriousness of any offence revealed - the age of the applicant at the time of the offence(s) - the length of time since the offence(s) occurred - whether the applicant has a pattern of offending behaviour - the circumstances surrounding the offence(s), and the explanation(s) offered by the person concerned - whether the applicant's circumstances have changed since the offending behaviour.

-It is important that applicants understand that failure to disclose all cautions, convictions, reprimands or final warnings that are not protected could result in disciplinary proceedings or dismissal.
+It is important that applicants understand that failure to disclose all unspent cautions and convictions; and also, any adult cautions and spent convictions that are not protected could result in disciplinary proceedings or dismissal.
 Further advice and guidance on disclosing a criminal record can be obtained from Nacro.